MiraculixxT/MCord/README.md

 # MGame Club

 MGame Club is a Discord Game Bot, where you can play various classic or new games directly in Discord!
 We focus on a modern an user friendly design to push fun to it limits!
-Note - MGame Club is running on a custom JDA Version to optimize performance and Kotlin ussage!
+Note - MGame Club is running on a custom JDA Version to optimize performance and Kotlin usage!

 ## GAMES